SunnysideAaron/wetesa-0/README.md

       make all-up

-- http://localhost:8080/ and http://localhost:8080/health Should both give responses.
+- http://localhost:8080/healthz, http://localhost:8080/healthdbz, and http://localhost:8080/api/v0.1/clients Should all give responses.
 - make all-up will launch air on the api code.
 Air rebuilds the binary when ever it detects code changes.
 - To end the running services press ctrl-c.
 Then